Stratham-Newfields Veterinary Hospital

 Q. Will my pet be examined the morning of surgery?

 A. Your veterinarian at SNVH will give your pet a thorough physical examination the morning of the procedure to make sure he/she is healthy enough for the surgery and anesthesia.
 Remember, pets can't tell us if they don't feel well.
-A physical examination is our first defense against performing surgery on an animal that could be ill, have an infectious disease, a heart murmur or could be debilitated from parasites.
+A physical examination is our first defense against performing surgery on an animal that could be ill, have an infectious disease, a heart murmur, or could be debilitated from parasites.

 Picture